 - The Soldiers of Gloucestershire Museum website provides information relating to "The Glorious Glosters", including a 'Soldier Search' and Military Timeline.
 Also available are a military book and gift shop, and a genealogy research service.
 Added 13 Sep 2009.

-- Two very comprehensive sites featuring Castles and Fortifications - CastleUK.net, and The Gatehouse.
-Added 3 Sep 2005.
+- A very comprehensive sites featuring Castles and Fortifications - CastleUK.net

 - The Age of Nelson - a website providing general information about the French Revolutionary and Napoleonic Wars 1793-1815, and specifically searchable databases of those present at Trafalgar (and more) and of all Commissioned Naval Officers 1787-1822.